Darrellrp/Formula-1-App/README.md

-# Formula 1 Application - Architecture & Design 2019-2020
+# Formula 1 Application - RESTfull API & Dashboard
 This API contains data from 1950 all the way through the 2017 season, and consists of tables describing constructors, race drivers, lap times, pit stops and more.

 ## Preview